Katrine Camilleri

-Katrine Camilleri (born February 24, 1970) is a Maltese, lawyer and Director of the Jesuit Refugee Service (JRS) Malta.
+Katrine Camilleri (born February 24, 1970) is a Maltese lawyer and Director of the Jesuit Refugee Service (JRS) Malta.
 She is known for her work for boat refugees and was awarded the Nansen Refugee Award in 2007.

 Early life and education

-Born in 1970 on the island of Malta, Camilleri studied law and as student she undertook research into access to rights and protection for refugees.
+Camilleri studied law and as student she undertook research into access to rights and protection for refugees.
 After her graduation from the University of Malta in 1994, she began working in a small law firm, where she came into contact with refugees.
+She first worked with a Libyan asylum seeker, who was at risk of deportation.